stackhpc/ansible-slurm-appliance/docs/experimental/compute-init.md

 # Changes to image / tofu state

-When a compute group has ignore_image_changes set as true in a compute group partition within tofu/main.tf, and the image is updated:
+When a compute group has the `ignore_image_changes` parameter set to true, changes to the `image_id` parameter (which defaults to `cluster_image_id`) are ignored by OpenTofu.

-Subsequent changes to the tf cluster_image variable for that compute group don’t actually result in a change via tofu plan/apply.
-This is done with the lifecycle meta-argument "ignore_changes" in the compute resource.

-As part of compute-init, the image_id is templated out to hostvars so that ansible will have image_id for each compute node.

-WIP:    Attempts to change the cluster image from tofu then act as a target
-        for compute-init to read and rebuild to via slurm control.
+Regardless of whether `ignore_image_changes` is set, OpenTofu templates out the `image_id` into the Ansible inventory for each compute node.
+The `compute_init` role templates out hostvars to the control node, which means the "target" image ID is then available on the control node.
+Subsequent work will use this to rebuild the node via slurm.

 # CI workflow